 - Asbestos and Fires - Asbestos is one of the most heat-resistant materials known to man but can be highly toxic when asbestos containing materials are burnt or damaged.
 Read this fact sheet to learn more about protecting yourself and your family from potentially asbestos containing materials in burned structures.

 - The National Weather Service in Albuquerque and El Paso provides information on smoke forecasts and advisories and alerts for air quality.

 - The National Weather Service also provides an air quality and smoke forecast here.

-- The Southwest Coordination Center posts smoke outlooks at http://gacc.nifc.gov/swcc/.
+- During times when active wildfires are causing smoke impacts in New Mexico, the Southwest Coordination Center posts smoke outlooks at http://gacc.nifc.gov/swcc/.
 Go to Outlook under Predictive Services on the left side of the page, then click on either Outlook for the smoke outlook or Briefing for additional technical information.

 - InciWeb gives information on wildfires throughout the United States.

 - NM Fire Info has information about wildfires and forest closures.